prust/prust.github.com/_posts/2023-06-27-global-regex-test-gotcha.md

 > When a regex has the global flag set, `test()` will advance the `lastIndex` of the regex.
 Further calls to `test(str)` will resume searching `str` starting from `lastIndex`.
 The `lastIndex` property will continue to increase each time `test()` returns `true`.

-Then it highlights the gotcha with a highlighted **Note**:
+Then it highlights the gotcha with a **Note**:

 > **Note:** As long as `test()` returns `true`, `lastIndex` will _not_ reset — even when testing a different string!

 This mostly makes sense when thinking about it from an implementation standpoint.
 The `.lastIndex` property is how a `global` regex can maintain state when replacing something multiple times throughout a string, or when `.exec()` is called multiple times against the same string.
 It makes sense that using a `global` regex with `.test()` would allow the caller to `test()` the string multiple times, walking through the string to see how many regex matches there are in it.

 But it's counter-intuitive that it doesn't reset the `.lastIndex` when testing a different string.
-Perhaps the implementers felt like that was too much magic, or may not be performant.
+Perhaps the ECMAScript Committee felt like that was too much magic, or may not be performant.

 ## TL/DR